 Every life insurance company has different requirements, but here’s what they most commonly look for:

-- High cholesterol – If you have elevated cholesterol levels, you’ll be a higher risk of heart disease or stroke, both of which are red flags on a life insurance policy since your risk of death is elevated.
+- High cholesterol – If you have elevated cholesterol levels, you’ll be at a higher risk of heart disease or stroke, both of which are red flags on a life insurance policy since your risk of death is elevated.

 - High glucose levels – Elevated glucose could indicate that you have diabetes or are at risk of having it, which increases your risk of premature death.